DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 -----------------

-The first step in using and configuring authorization for views and sidebar menu links is to determine what general policy you want to adhere to.
+The first step in using and configuring authorization for views and sidebar menu links are to determine what general policy you want to adhere to.
 Regardless of whether you have the global :ref:`authorization/policies:login required` turned on or off, knowing what type of policy you want to achieve is critical.